 Different parts of the brain seem to process different aspects of music.

-Well-chosen music can activate areas of the brain that may be impacted by Alzheimer's, which can in turn relieve symptoms and slow the progress of the disease overall.
+Well-chosen music can activate areas of the brain that may be impacted by Alzheimer's, which can then relieve symptoms and slow the progress of the disease overall.

-Medical Studies on Music and the Impact on Alzheimer's Patients
+Medical Studies on Music & the Impact on Alzheimer's Patients

 Some medical research has been devoted to understanding how music can help people with Alzheimer's disease.

-- Pairing music with daily activities helps to improve cognition, including recognition of daily routines.
+Pairing music with daily activities helps to improve cognition, including recognizing daily routines.

 One study found that music therapy reduced agitation in patients with dementia.
-An overview of the medical literature found that music therapy, when included as part of a larger treatment plan, reduced anxiety and stress levels with as little as two 30-minute sessions of music therapy per week.
+An overview of the medical literature found that music therapy, when included as part of a larger treatment plan, reduced anxiety and stress levels with as few as two 30-minute music therapy sessions per week.

-Best of all, music has no side effects, unlike prescription medications, so using music in conjunction with scientific-based medical treatments can improve overall success.
+Best of all, music has no side effects, unlike prescription medications.
+Using music in conjunction with scientific-based medical treatments can improve overall success.

 A group of Alzheimer's patients who listened to self-selected music once a week for a year and a half showed significant improvement in depression and anxiety compared to a control group who read.
-Even more significant improvements in mood, memory, and physical control were seen in studies where Alzheimer's patients interacted with musical instruments, sang songs, or worked with a music therapist; however, even the passive act of listening to music can confer some benefit.
+Even more significant improvements in mood, memory, and physical control were seen in studies where Alzheimer's patients interacted with musical instruments, sang songs, or worked with a music therapist.
+Even the passive act of listening to music can confer some benefits.

-The understanding of both ambient and foreground music on dementia patients can help caregivers of all kinds, both professional and family, to better approach this condition and keep someone suffering from this disease as happy as possible for as long as possible.
+Understanding the impact of ambient and foreground music on dementia patients can help caregivers of all kinds, both professional and family, to better approach this condition and keep someone suffering from this disease as happy as possible for as long as possible.

 How Can Music Ease Dementia Patients?

-Based on medical studies, here are some suggestions for how medical professionals, caregivers, and loved ones can help dementia patients using music.
+Based on medical studies, here are some suggestions for how medical professionals, caregivers, and loved ones can help dementia patients by using music:

-- Medical settings: When Alzheimer's symptoms progress and a person requires more professional help, they may move into a nursing home.
-This environment provides medical support 24/7 to people who may wander, suffer from associated medical conditions, and experience periods of agitation or restlessness.
-This environment will be unfamiliar and a person with Alzheimer's does not have the ability to process new information very well or form new memories easily.
-A survey of nursing homes found that playing soothing music during mealtimes – which can be loud and chaotic otherwise – helped to ease distress related to the environment.
+Medical settings: When Alzheimer's symptoms progress and a person requires more professional help, they may move into a nursing home.
+This environment provides medical support 24/7 to people who may wander, have associated medical conditions, and experience periods of agitation or restlessness.
+This environment will be unfamiliar, and a person with Alzheimer's cannot process new information very well or form new memories easily.
+A survey of nursing homes found that playing soothing music during mealtimes, which can be loud and chaotic otherwise, helped to ease distress related to the environment.
 Overall, music improved stress responses.